fossasia/open-event-server/README.md

 If you would like to contribute to translation of Open Event, you need to [register on this server](https://hosted.weblate.org/accounts/register/).

-Once you have activated your account just proceed to the [translation section](https://hosted.weblate.org/projects/open-event/).
+Once you have activated your account, just proceed to the [translation section](https://hosted.weblate.org/projects/open-event/).

 ## Contributions, Bug Reports, Feature Requests